MakarenaLabs/SmartLock-Documentation/markdown/boards/amd-kria-kv260/run-smartlock.md

 Before starting the execution, verify that the camera is correctly connected via USB port on the Kria&trade; board:

 1. Open a Terminal searching the application on the Ubuntu drawer or press `Ctrl+Alt+T`;
-2. Go to the SmartLock Core build directory with:
+2. Go to the SmartLock Core root directory with:

-        cd smartlock-core-onsemi/build
+        cd smartlock-core-onsemi/

 3. Execute the tool with the command